lightspeedwp/lsx-blocks-old/README.md

 ## LSX Blocks Help & Support

 If you are experiencing issues with the LSX Blocks Plugin, please log any bug issues you are having on the [Github Issues](https://github.com/lightspeeddevelopment/lsx-blocks/issues) page.

+You can also send an email to support@lsdev.biz if you have a support request for the LightSpeed Development team.

 ## Contributing to the LSX Blocks plugin